OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

 in the form of fields (or attributes) and code, in the form of procedures, (or methods).
-A distinguishing feature of objects is that an object's procedures provide access to and modify the its fields.
+A distinguishing feature of objects is that an object's procedures provide access to and modify its fields.

 In object-oriented programming, computer programs are designed by making them out of objects that interact with one another.